 Putting the latest pro-value cycle in perspective

 Our analysis suggests that deep value stocks are likely to outperform when valuation spreads cross one standard deviation, and we're currently measuring more than two standard deviations.3 Value stocks have outperformed 13 out of 14 times in subsequent three-year periods and 11 out of 13 five-year periods when spreads have become outsized.
-On average in the United States, value stocks have experienced outperformance of 44% and 71% over the three- and five-year periods, respectively, following a turn in the value cycle.
+In the United States, on average, value stocks have experienced outperformance of 44% and 71% over the three- and five-year periods, respectively, following a turn in the value cycle.
 These stocks have only gained about 21% since the cycle turned to value in February 2016, which gives them a great deal of room to grow, considering the average of 161% produced over the full value cycles.2

 Specific opportunities in certain sectors